 While it may seem like an easily-answered question, sometimes it is not completely obvious what exact time periods are covered by a given weather query and how the weather metrics are calculated.
 The fact is that the traditional standards and customs of weather reporting make up a standard that although logical may not always appear to be consistent.
 In this short article, I will explain the standards and how we apply them in Visual Crossing Weather.
 It is my hope that this will resolve any confusion that you may have on this topic.
-But if you have further questions, please put them in the comments below or email our support team.

 Two Types of Weather Queries and Times